-Our societies are going through a long historical process of transformation between traditional societies to modern ones.
+Our societies are going through a long historical process of transformation from traditional societies to modern ones.
 A few centuries ago, life was generally guided by agriculture, families, religions, and traditions.
-But since the First Industrial Revolution, our societies have been constantly shaken by new technological disruptions and political orders.
+However, since the advent of the First Industrial Revolution, our societies have been constantly shaken by new technological disruptions and political orders.

-Whereas our ancestors used to work in fields, surrounded by numerous family members, we tend now to live in small households and spend a lot of time in front of computers.
-Further technological revolutions will surely disrupt our world again, bringing innovations, and adding more complexity to a world we hardly understand.
+Whereas our ancestors used to work in fields, surrounded by numerous family members, we now tend to live in small households and spend a lot of time in front of computers.
+Further technological revolutions will surely disrupt our world again, bringing innovations and further complicating a world that we struggle to fully comprehend.

-In the face of invasive algorithms, growing interconnection, and complexity, our political values and moral goals seem to be more and more overruled by the invisible rules of the global markets.
+In the face of invasive algorithms, growing interconnection, and complexity, our political values and moral goals appear to be increasingly overshadowed by the invisible rules of the global markets.

-In the face of this modernity, in the vacuum left by the regression of traditional religions, we could feel lost.
-We would like to understand our place in this liberal capitalist world, but we cannot see where all this is heading to.
-The ailments of modernity can be expressed in several of the paradoxes we encounter.
-We can be connected to anyone on the Internet but we can still feel isolated.
-We can be surrounded by material objects and busy with to-do-lists, be we still feel that something is missing.
+In the face of this modernity, in the vacuum left by the regression of traditional religions, we may feel lost.
+We yearn to understand our place in this liberal capitalist world, yet struggle to see where it is all heading.
+The challenges of modernity manifest in various paradoxes we encounter.
+We can be connected to anyone on the Internet, yet still feel isolated.
+We can be surrounded by material objects and consumed by to-do lists, yet sense that something is missing.

 Our soul is hungry for something modern life took from us.
-This thing can be just the basic connection to the Earth, to our bodies, and to our loved ones.
-Many of the imperatives and gadgets of modernity pulled us away from those basics, and that can explain a lot of our modern anxieties and psychopathologies.
+This longing can simply be the fundamental connection to the Earth, our bodies, and our loved ones.
+Many of the imperatives and gadgets of modernity have pulled us away from these basics, which can explain a lot of our modern anxieties and psychopathologies.